United States Intelligence Community Oversight: Congressional Intelligence Committees

 The intelligence committees are just one of members' committee assignments.
 Unlike other committees, positions on the intelligence committees are select assignments made by the leadership on each side in the House and Senate.
-The 9/11 Commission recommended changes to the intelligence committee structure in the Senate, whereby four of the members would be 'dual-hatted' on the Appropriations, Armed Services, Foreign Relations, and Judiciary committees.
+The 9/11 Commission recommended changes to the intelligence committee structure in the U.S. Senate, where four of the members would be 'dual-hatted' on the Appropriations, Armed Services, Foreign Relations, and Judiciary committees.
 Commissioners thought this was important to ensure that the SSCI members included lawmakers familiar with the issues and interests that each of those four committees covers.

 The United States House Permanent Select Committee on Intelligence (HPSCI): 22 members sit on the Committee, although this number has fluctuated in the past.
 This includes at least one member each from the House Appropriations, Armed Services, Judiciary, and Foreign Affairs Committees.

 The United States Senate Select Committee on Intelligence (SSCI): 15 Senators sit on this committee, although this number also has fluctuated in the past.
 By rule, the majority party has eight members on the committee, regardless of the number of seats held by the majority in overall Senate.
 One seat from both the majority and minority party are reserved for standing committee members from Appropriations, Armed Services, Foreign Relations, and Judiciary.
 The Chairman and ranking member of the Armed Services Committees serve as ex officio members of the intelligence committees.

 Congress has several other methods at its disposal for overseeing and controlling aspects of the intelligence community.

 Budget process

 The two main components of the budget process are that of appropriation (allocation of funds) and authorization (approving the use of funds for programs or activities).

 The main authorizers of the intelligence budget are House Permanent Select Committee on Intelligence and the Senate Select Committee on Intelligence, other committees that authorize funds include The House Armed Services Committee and Senate Armed Services Committee.
+The Senate Appropriations Subcommittee on Defense and House Appropriations Subcommittee on Defense are the subcommittees who appropriate the funding.

-The House Appropriations Select Intelligence Oversight Panel (as of 2007) and the Senate Intelligence Appropriations Subcommittee (as of 2004) are responsible for allocating funds to the intelligence community budget.
+The House Appropriations Select Intelligence Oversight Panel and the Senate Intelligence Appropriations Subcommittee were originally responsible for allocating funds to the intelligence community budget.
 This allows each of these committees to have some control over the intelligence community actions and have access to examine size, shape, organization and programs of the agencies.
 However, despite the Senate approving a resolution in 2004 to create a Senate Intelligence Appropriations Subcommittee, none exists.
 Recently, Senator Kit Bond has introduced Senate Resolution 655 in 2008 calling for the committee to be constituted.
 To date, no action by congress has been taken on the Bond resolution.